ianchak/stati/docs-site/site/core-concepts/index.md

 ### 3. Asset Processing

-Vite handles all your CSS, JavaScript, and static assets with:
+Stati handles all your CSS, JavaScript, and static assets with:

 - Modern ES modules
 - Hot module replacement